Church history can be a journey through doctrinal

 Society.
 American Presbyterians entered Thailand and labored for 18 years before seeing their

 first Thai convert.
-Irish Presbyterian Missionary Society formed.
+Irish Presbyterian Missionary Society was formed.
 Welsh Calvinistic Methodist

-1841 - Edinburgh Medical Missionary Society formed.
+1841 - Edinburgh Medical Missionary Society was formed.
 Welsh Methodists began working

 among the Khasi people of India

 1842 - Gossner Mission Society began in Berlin

 1843 - Baptist John Taylor Jones translated the New Testament into the Thai language.

 British Society for the Propagation of the Gospel among the Jews was formed

 1844 - German Ludwig Krapf began work in Mombasa on the Kenya Coast.
 First Young